aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 ### Authenticated and Unauthenticated Identities

 Identity pools define two types of identities: authenticated and unauthenticated.
-Every identity in your identity pool
+Every identity in an identity pool
 is either authenticated or unauthenticated.
-Authenticated identities belong to users who are authenticated by a public
-login provider (Amazon Cognito user pools, Login with Amazon, Sign in with Apple, Facebook, Google, SAML, or any OpenID
-Connect Providers) or a developer provider (your own backend authentication process).
-Unauthenticated identities
-typically belong to guest users.
+Each identity pool has a default role for authenticated identities, and a
+default role for authenticated identities.
+Absent other overriding rules (see below), these are the roles that will
+be assumed by the corresponding users in the authentication process.
+Permissions can be added to the default

-You can add permissions to your default authenticated role to determine what base permissions an authenticated
-user will have:
+authenticated role to determine what base permissions an authenticated user will have:

 ```ts
 new cognito.IdentityPool(this, 'myidentitypool', {